replyPaul/RAG-chatbot-paulvectara/README.md

 ****SYSTEMiX Bot****
 Retrieval Augmented Generation (RAG) based conveersational AI app:
 An Augmented chatbot assistant to spark short conversations on Systems Thinking, Systemic Design, Systems Theory and Systems Innovation from your private knowledge database
-This app uses AI Retrieval Augmented Generation to index and query from an uploaded corpus at Vectara database
+This app uses AI Retrieval Augmented Generation to index and query from an uploaded corpus.
 ![alt text](<pg13 SYSTEMIX BOT - AI Hackathon - PAUL BISWA -APR2024.jpg>)

 During an International AI Hackathon by NNGroup, the mission was to develop advanced RAG apps and chatbots, integrating cutting-edge technologies such as Vectara, LlamaIndex, Together AI, and Unstructured.io.